sharkby7e/adventureQuest/README.md

 Adventure Quest is a single player high fantasy data driven user experience.

-Whether you are an Adventurer seeking a Quest or a Questmaster seeking an Adventurer, this is an app within which you can loose yourself to fantasy!
+Whether you are an Adventurer seeking a Quest or a Questmaster seeking an Adventurer, this is an app within which you can lose yourself to fantasy!

 ## Link to Deployed Application